 Under current global circumstances, in which water shortage is an imminent problem in various regions, we are helping to purify water—a limited resource—by providing electrical products, ozone generators and other systems for use in water treatment plants.

 During the production of our products, we continue to look for ways to further increase energy conservation in all processes of design, manufacturing and testing, as well as reduce the use of chemical substances.

-Going forward, we will contribute to the realization of a safe, secure, and comfortable society by making full use of the wide ranging technologies that we have developed over the years, as well as ongoing technological development.
+Going forward, we will contribute to the realization of a sustainable, safe, secure, comfortable and affluent society by making full use of the wide-ranging technologies that we have developed over the years and continuing our ongoing technological development.

 Inverter for rolling stock

 We produced an inverter equipped with all-SiC power modules for use in rolling stock and launched it at the end of fiscal 2015.
 It enables energy savings of approximately 40% compared to conventional vehicles.
 This product is now being used by many customers.

 In addition to introducing smaller-diameter piping and achieving a 20% reduction in heat exchanger size, we have readjusted materials to reduce the weight by 6%, thereby enabling the production of a more compact, lighter air-conditioning system.
 Additionally, our aim is to reduce environmental impact by promoting the use of an alternate refrigerant with low GWP* as a replacement for greenhouse gases.

 Station Energy-Saving Inverter (S-EIV)